 With the home delivery demand of goods and services continuing to rise, will the supply chain and strained delivery systems be able to keep up?
 What do supply chain professionals need to consider and understand about the bottlenecks that are preventing timely delivery and what can be done to keep last mile moving?

 Several factors make up the home delivery supply chain, not just high order volumes.
 Amid a global pandemic, lack of drivers, health, and safety also contribute toward the blocks taking place in the home delivery channels.

 Truck Driver Shortages

-The last mile industry is no stranger to truck driver shortages, pre–COVID-19, the industry was experiencing a truck driver shortage of an estimated 1.1 million over the next decade.
-With the increase of online orders putting added stress on shipping and delivery, the coronavirus is creating a greater shortage on an already burdened profession.
+The last mile industry is no stranger to truck driver shortages.
+Pre–COVID-19, the industry was experiencing a truck driver shortage of an estimated 1.1 million over the next decade.
+With the increase of online orders putting added stress on shipping and delivery, the coronavirus is creating a greater shortage of an already burdened profession.
 DMV and commercial truck training locations are closed across the country, abandoning the requests by many to deem both as essential businesses to keep America moving.
 The closures have quickly stopped between 25,000 and 40,000 new truck drivers from getting on the road.

 Driver Health and Safety

 All delivery drivers are deemed essential and for some that could mean driving across the country while handling goods from around the world, putting drivers and their loved ones at higher risk of exposure to COVID-19.
 While there are protocols in place, they are not mandatory and despite the risk, not all are going to follow the recommended guidelines.
 Of the almost 2 million truck drivers in America, more than 20% are owner-operators, meaning contracting COVID-19 could be financially crippling with the lack of health insurance or paid sick time.